 Thank you for sharing our passion for growing heritage trees.
-We hand-graft each tree for you in order to spread these rare and historic genetics across Montezuma County and beyond.
-Our annual tree sales are also a source of revenue to help support our non-profit efforts to keep Montezuma County “Orchard Country”.
+We hand-graft each tree for you in order to spread these rare and historic varieties across Colorado and beyond.
+Our tree sales are also a source of revenue to help support our non-profit efforts to keep Colorado “Orchard Country”.
 We thank you.

 Even if planting a tree or an orchard is often an act of perseverance, in our county alone, we still find growing – thousands of trees 100 years or older.
-So, please plant a tree today for our future, and in honor of the hard work of our early fruit-growing pioneers!
+So, please plant a tree today for our future, and in honor of the hard work of our early fruit growers!

 MORP PLANTING ADVICE:

 - Trees are happiest in the ground, not in a pot, so plant immediately for best success.

 - Select a site with good soil drainage and good air flow.
 Avoid cold sinks.

 - Space standard apple trees 25 feet or more apart; semi dwarf 15 feet or more; dwarf 8 feet or less

 - Dig hole 2-3 times wider than the rootball and just deep enough to allow graft union to be several inches above soil line to keep traits of rootstock.

 - Do not add hot compost, manure, or fertilizer to planting hole.
 Back fill with native soil mixed with one third composted compost or quality potting soil.
 Water in and tap down air pockets.
 Mulch with no more than 1-2” of compost per year.